Stem Cell Technology

 2) Therapeutic Cloning (Somatic Cell Nuclear Transfer)

-In the Somatic Cell Nuclear Transfer, the nucleus of a donated egg is removed and replaced with the nucleus of a mature, "somatic cell" (a skin cell, for example).
-No sperm is involved in this process, and the embryo are not created to be implanted in a woman’s uterus.
+In Somatic Cell Nuclear Transfer, the nucleus of a donated egg is removed and replaced with the nucleus of a mature, "somatic cell" (a skin cell, for example).
+No sperm is involved in this process, and the embryos are not created to be implanted in a woman’s uterus.
 The resulting stem cells can be induced to develop into specialized cells that are useful to treat dangerous illnesses.

 Adult stem cells